FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/theatre/1982/1982-09-11-the-lena-zavaroni-show.md

 Lena Zavaroni was taken ill and so the Bachelors stood in for her.

+**Note:** Like Lena Zavaroni The Bachelors were managed by the Solomon's.

 ### Facebook Post
 <div id="fb-root"></div>
 <script async defer crossorigin="anonymous" src="https://connect.facebook.net/en_GB/sdk.js#xfbml=1&version=v7.0" nonce="4k11A7lD"></script>